js044/portfolio/content/work/nenrikido.md

 {{< lightbox lightbox-id="nen" img-src="/images/work/nenrikido/rss.png" img-class="left-img" alt="A style guide." >}}

 ### RSS-powered microblog
 I modified a [script](https://github.com/22ru/microblog) that mimics earlier versions of Twitter by styling an RSS feed that is generated by Javascript.
-I made changes to how the microblog is initialized (getting rid of the &lt;body onload="retrieveXML()"> initialization) and also added a function to handle pagination.
+I made changes to how the microblog is initialized and added a function to handle pagination.
 I also implemented custom styling utilizing the [particles.js](https://vincentgarreau.com/particles.js/) library and vanilla CSS.
 An official fork of the script is forthcoming, as well as free-to-use skins to encourage more people to adopt a platform agnostic configurable RSS feed.
 This technology both pays homage to "old web" techonologies such as XML while also blending more modern approaches to communication (social media feeds).

 ## Gallery